Newsletter 04, January 2007

 So if you struggle to control your weight, and especially if you have tried low calorie/low fat diets in the past but had little success, then it is likely that you belong to the carbohydrate-sensitive sector of the population.
 If that is the case, then you stand to benefit greatly from trying a low carb, low GI or low GL way of eating, not only from a weight loss viewpoint, but in terms of your overall health, too.

-If you are thinking about starting a low carb, low GI or low GL diet but need more information on which type of diet is likely to be more successful for you and how to do it, then you will find all the information you need in two guides called the 'Easy Guide to Low Carb, Low GI and Low GL Diets' and 'GI & GL Handy Reference Tables'.
-These come free with the Low Carb / Low GI Cookbook.
+If you are thinking about starting a low carb, low GI or low GL diet but need more information on which type of diet is likely to be more successful for you and how to do it, then you will find all the information you need in two guides called the 'Easy Guide to Low Carb Diets' and 'GI & GL Handy Reference Tables'.
+These come free with The Low Carb is Easy Cookbook.

 4) Hot Tips For Living The Low Carb Life